-No items were identified in the period subsequent to the financial statement date that required adjustment or disclosure, other than the disclosure made in Note 7.
-"Investments" regarding limited partnerships.
+No items were identified in the period subsequent to the financial statement date that required adjustment or disclosure.

 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 The following discussion of financial condition and results of operations highlights significant factors influencing the Erie Insurance Group ("we," "us," "our").
 This discussion should be read in conjunction with the historical financial statements and the related notes thereto included in Item 1.
 "Financial Statements" of this Quarterly Report on Form 10-Q, and with Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" for the year ended December 31, 2014, as contained in our Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 26, 2015.